eiskalteschatten/BookJournal/README.md

 ## Release Notes

+### 0.7.1
+- [x] Fixed a bug where categories couldn't be deleted
+- [x] Fixed a bug where clicking on buttons in the dialog boxes wasn't producing any results
+- [x] Fixed a bug where adding a bookcover was no longer possible

 ### 0.7.0
-- [x] Add Submit Feedback button to the Help menu
+- [x] Added Submit Feedback button to the Help menu
-- [x] Add Editor field
+- [x] Added Editor field
-- [x] Add books to a wishlist
+- [x] Added books to a wishlist
 - [x] Feature to set the book's color to the primary color of the bookcover
 - [x] Redesigned book form to make it simpler and more fun to use
 - [x] Redesigned book reading statuses to have more options and to make it easier to understand